Failure to Abide by Department Regulations (Exam Procedures)

 2. To receive an examination, the student appears at the appropriate exam center, fills out a request slip and provides identification (license with photo or other picture ID required).

 3. Except for special examinations (exam printed on colored paper, or have a colored sheet of paper as the cover sheet) which must be written in designated rooms, the student selects a writing room in the building in which the exam was distributed and may not leave the building until the completed examination has been returnd to the exam center proctor.

 4. No outside materials, including calculators, are permitted, except for special examinations where the material is explicitly indicated.
 The exams which allow materials and/or calculators must be taken in the Special Writing Rooms (exams are printed on colored paper, or have a colored sheet of paper as the cover sheet).
-As a reminder, cell phones and ipads/tablets/laptops, or any devices with internet connection are never permitted in any exam rooms.
+As a reminder, cell phones, ipads/tablets/laptops, or any devices with internet connection are never permitted in any exam rooms.

 6. Students must write out and sign the honor pledge on the examination sheet, blue book or exam envelope ("I promise not to give or receive aid on this examination and to abide by the lips sealed policy.")
 When the examination has been completed, the examination sheet or test booklet and blue book(s) used must be placed in the envelope provided.
 The envelope must be sealed, and the identifying information supplied on the front.
 The envelope is returned to the exam proctor, who will provide a receipt.

 - You may not leave the building with an exam